jgarthur/proteus/README.md

     - Details of executing instructions that modify other cells are below under "collision handling".
 4. Update physics:
     - Directed radiation propagates to next cell.
 When multiple packets of directed radiation arrive in the same cell simultaneously, they are all converted to free energy.
+    - Local updates:
-    - Handle background radiation (disappears if program is present, else chance to create new program).
+        - Chance for background radiation to create a new program.
+Then background radiation may update
         - Energy maintenance is paid
         - Free energy and free mass above the soft cap decays
-    - Background radiation and directed radiation (possibly created by instruction) propagates to next cell.
-Background radiation is handled (including any conversion to `nop` instruction or free mass).
-Energy maintenance is paid.
-Excess free energy and mass decays.

 - **Collision handling**
   - First, execute local instructions simultaneously